AndreiAwesome4/sammamish-seamen/README.md

 npm run serve
 ```

-* Deploy from the local server:
+* Deploy from the local server.
+SSH into local server, go to `/home/alexb/src/github.com/aa4/sammamish-seamen` and then run:

 ```bash
 docker-compose up -d